Oral Cancer Screenings - Schenectady, NY • Capital District

 An oral cancer screening is a short visual and tactile exam that your dentist will perform during your recommended bi-annual visits.
 Most doctors suggest that adults have at least one screening per year, so by making them a regular part of your checkups, we help keep you extra safe.

-During a screening, your dentist will look at your lips, gums, tongue, roof/floor of the mouth, cheeks, and throat for any signs of cancer, which could include a persistent sore or new growth.
-If they find anything, they will recommend that you have a biopsy performed in order to get a proper diagnosis.
-From there, they can help you get any additional treatment you might need.
+During a screening, Dr. Page will look at your lips, gums, tongue, roof/floor of the mouth, cheeks, and throat for any signs of cancer, which could include a persistent sore or new growth.
+If she finds anything, she will recommend that you have a biopsy performed in order to get a proper diagnosis.
+From there, she can help you get any additional treatment you might need.

 The Warning Signs of Oral Cancer